iCliniq Logo

 What Is the Gut Microbiome?

 Microorganisms include viruses, bacteria, fungi, and other microscopic living creatures from the gut microbiome.
 Trillions of these microbiomes exist mostly in the intestine and inside the skin.
-The caecum is the pocket in the large intestine that stores these microbes out of all the microorganisms which stay inside the body.
+The caecum is the pocket in the large intestine that stores these microbes out of all the microorganisms inside the body.
 Bacteria are studied the most.
-It is a funny fact that bacterial cells are more in number than human body cells in our body.
-There are approximately 40 trillion bacterial cells in our body and only around 30 trillion human cells.
+It is a funny fact that bacterial cells are more in number than human body cells in the body.
+The body has approximately 40 trillion bacterial cells and only around 30 trillion human cells.

 • The gut microbiome starts affecting the body the moment an individual is born.
 The first exposure to microbes happens when an infant passes through the mother's birth canal.
 Even in the womb, the fetus may have some exposure to microbes.